 It is said that you can learn a lot about a culture by eating its cuisine.
 Native to Costa Rica, this rice and beans plate is an essential side dish for any time of day.
 The combination of the legume and grain is said to be a representation of the mestizo culture that exists in many Central American countries on account of the legumes produced by the Pre-Columbian cultures and the Rice grain brought over by the Spanish.
 Cooked alongside a pair of sunny side up eggs or any other of your choice–this is often a meal served for breakfast, but can be eaten any time of day and even tossed in a rice and bean bowl or next day burrito.

-The bacon is cooked up separately in this dish and often released a lot of grease.
+The bacon is cooked up separately in this dish and often releases a lot of grease.
 For an even more savory flavor, we suggest you cook the bacon until it’s crispy but save the pan to cook your eggs in before tossing.
 Of course, you´ll need grains to soak up all that flavor!
 If you know how to make jasmine rice, you know just how fluffy it can be!
 Swap in this variety if you´re craving an aromatic grain.